 The text contained in INFORM and NINFOM is ASCII text.
 Formatting characters (C0 as defined in S-57 Part 3, Annex B) are prohibited.
+If INFORM and/or NINFOM have been populated with multiple discrete text strings intended to provide different information, each discrete text string should be separated using a standard separator such as a semicolon ";", for example Boatshed; Vertical clearance = 3.5 metres.
 INFORM and NINFOM should generally be used for short notes or to transfer information which cannot be encoded by other attributes, or to give more detailed information about an object.
 As a guide, text populated in INFORM and NINFOM should not exceed 300 characters.